If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Joker is a bit different, since it has closer ties to Batman’s world.
 Thomas, Martha, and Bruce Wayne all appear, along with their butler Alfred Pennyworth.
 The film takes place in Gotham City, and the ending depicts another version of the Wayne family murder.
 However, the film focuses on Arthur Fleck’s journey to becoming the Joker.

 Although Bruce Wayne appears in the film, he’s a small child and never suits up as Batman.
 The film also takes place in its own continuity, with no ties to the DCEU or the Matt Reeves Batman series.
-For these reasons, Joker isn’t considered a Batman film, and it isn’t included on this list.
-(Nor is its sequel, this fall's Joker: Folie á Deux.)
+For these reasons, neither Joker nor its sequel Joker: Folie á Deux are considered a Batman film, and aren't included on the above lists.

 That's quite a film career, and it doesn't seem like Batman will be slowing down anytime soon.
 Keep your eyes peeled to Popverse as we continue to cover the Dark Knight's future films, along with other superhero movies.